-We will also involve your parents by inviting them to their own UCAS Evening where the process is explained and they are given information about all of the different aspects of the application process.
+We will also involve your parents by inviting them to their own UCAS Evening where the process is explained, and they are given information about all of the different aspects of the application process.

-We also offer an Oxbridge application scheme.
-If you wish to apply to either Oxford or Cambridge you will be asked to put your name forward in Year 12.
+We also offer a highly successful Oxbridge application scheme.
+If you wish to apply to either Oxford or Cambridge, you will be asked to put your name forward in Year 12.
 You will be interviewed by our Post 18 Coordinator and will follow a "fast track" programme because Oxbridge applications are required to be with UCAS by early October.
 You will attend meetings throughout Year 12 and after the summer examinations to make sure that your application is progressing well.
 There will be an Oxbridge Evening where you and your parents can meet admissions tutors from each university and attend seminars about life at Oxbridge, including the interview process.
 At the start of Year 13 we also run a separate interview programme where, in addition to an Oxbridge admissions tutor session, each applicant will get interview practice on a one to one basis.
+8 NSB students started at Oxford or Cambridge University in October 2020.